Random infinite ideal angled graphs and ideal hyperbolic polyhedra: Introduction

 \subsection{Dichotomy of unimodular $\IIA$.}

 A guiding result in the unimodular setting is the dichotomy of Angel-Hutchcroft-Nachmias-Ray~\cite{AHNR16} for unimodular random plane triangulations: for an infinite, simple, one-ended, ergodic unimodular random rooted triangulation $(G,\rho)$ one has $\E[\deg(\rho)]\ge 6$, with equality if and only if $G$ is invariantly amenable and circle-packing parabolic, and strict inequality if and only if $G$ is invariantly non-amenable and circle-packing hyperbolic.
-In later work~\cite{map}, they introduced a discrete curvature $k(\rho)=2\pi-\theta(\rho)$ where
+In later work~\cite{map}, they introduced a discrete curvature

 for unimodular planar (may not triangulation) maps and proved a parallel curvature dichotomy: the average curvature is always non-positive, and zero average curvature is equivalent to amenability together with several geometric/analytic/probabilistic characterizations, including VEL-parabolicity.
-Our first observation is that in the $\ICP$ setting it is natural to replace the combinatorial curvature $k(\rho)$ by a geometric angle quantity at the root, namely the angle character
+Our first observation is that in the $\ICP$ setting it is natural to replace the combinatorial curvature $\kappa(\rho)$ by a geometric angle quantity at the root, namely the geometric characteristic number.